Highly rated Brandeis University first opened its doors in 1948. It is the only nonsectarian Jewish-sponsored university in the United States.

 In addition to the undergraduate College of Arts and Sciences, Brandeis also has a Graduate School of Arts and Sciences, plus 2 professional schools, the Heller School for Social Policy and Management and the International Business School.
 The Rabb School of Continuing Studies offers graduate courses on a part-time basis.

 Brandeis University is home to the Rose Art Museum, with the best collection of modern and contemporary art in New England.
-Sadly, the museum is scheduled to close to the public in June, 2009 and some holdings will be sold due to significant gaps in the university's budget.

 The Brandeis University Press publishes scholarly and general interest works.